UP NEXT..... High 'N Dry Farms Maple Leaf Maggie

 ABOUT OUR GIRLS

 "High 'N Dry Farms Maple Leaf Maggie" call name Maggie. what can we say about Maggie?
 She is the happiest girl around.
 She loves everything, everyone and every animal she's ever met.
 She's especially fond of the calf cow our neighbors have and she works diligently to win over Dahli-Llama too!
 She does like to chase chickens for sport and she has the softest mouth.....we know that because she likes to carry the small ones around in her mouth.
 Our chickens called a meeting with me, they've asked that I train her to stop picking them up!
 She loves playing with her 1/2 sister Hunter.
 Their favorite pastime has been digging up whatever mom plants.
 Still working on that!
-"Let's keep another puppy, it'll be fun I said.....what's one more dog I said?"
-Maggie has completed all the required testing with flying colors and will be bred in October.
+"Let's keep another puppy I said, it'll be fun I said.....what's one more dog I said?"
+Maggie has completed all the required testing with flying colors and is one of breeding dogs.
+She's liver and white and from mostly field lines with some bench thrown in.

 "Kate's Pure Chance" call name Kate is the comedian of the four and mom to Maggie & Hunter.
 She talks all the time!
 The things we understand are